T

 activity

-Embark on a boat trip from the southern coast to spot pilot whales and bottlenose dolphins in their natural habitat.
-Many tours include a stop for swimming in a secluded bay.
+Embark on a boat trip from the southern port of Los Cristianos to witness pilot whales and bottlenose dolphins in their natural habitat.
+Many tours offer a high chance of sightings and often include a stop for swimming.

 • Bring sunscreen, a hat, and a jacket as it can be windy at sea.